stackwork/stackwork/README.md

 ## Get the plugin

 The plugin is currently released to [Bintray][bt], while snapshots are pushed to [JFrog][jf] under [builds][jfb].
+See the top of this document for a `build.gradle` example of applying the plugin.

 [bt]: https://bintray.com/qkrijger/gradle-plugins/docker-gradle
 [jf]: https://oss.jfrog.org